Senetas/crypto-cli/README.md

 Also a running docker engine is required on the system.

 Unfortunately, because the repository is private, the `go get` command may not work if you use ssh keys.
 Furthermore, because of the way the dependencies are currently set up, the semi-official package manager `dep` must also be installed.
-It is called `dep-go` in Ubuntu 18.04.
+It is called `go-dep` in Ubuntu 18.04.

 Then the full sequence of commands is
 ```bash